 While there are several vendors, the products aren’t purchased by the store owner until they’re purchased by customers.

 How much money can people make on Instagram?

-It depends on what you sell, business strategies, and marketing tactics you use.
-If you’ve just started, you might only make a little.
-However, as your Instagram following grows and you’re more familiar with marketing, the sky is the limit.
+It depends on what you sell and what business strategies and marketing tactics you use.
+If you’ve just started, you’ll probably only make a little.
+But as your Instagram following grows and you get better at marketing, you’re likely to see your numbers increase.

 Start selling online now with ShopifyStart your free trial